 Welcome to Dwarf Stars and Dark Nebula (DSDN), the official table-top role playing game (RPG) of FarCorners Studios (FCS)!
-DSDN brings old world concepts into the future, and has players explore a newly chartered region of space as a member of a space-faring race.
+DSDN brings old world concepts into the future, and has players explore a newly chartered region of our galaxy as a member of a space-faring race.

-DSDN is set against the backdrop of intergalactic conflicts throughout the 22nd century.
+DSDN is set against the backdrop of intergalactic conflicts throughout the 23rd century.
 For hundreds of years, the Isyan Allegiance and the Hexadonian Federation have been at odds with the Union of Interstellar Alliances (UIA).
-The UIA is a federation of independent alliances stretched across two galaxies.
+The UIA is a league of independent alliances stretched across two galaxies.
 The Brotillian Confederacy and the Xenorian Cotillion are two of the most prominent members that lead the UIA in its goal to establish peace, order, and prosperity.
-Earth was at the center of a major war that brought the UIA in to liberate the planet from the Isyan occupation.
-The United Terran Alliance was created after Earth was rebuilt and Humans ventured out into space to join the other galactic powers as the latest member of the UIA.
-The war between the Isyan and the UIA ended with an armistice, but tensions among the rival groups and their respective member nations flare periodically.
+Earth was at the center of a major war that brought the UIA in to liberate the planet from an Isyan occupation.
+The One Earth Alliance was created after Earth was rebuilt, and Humans ventured out into space to join the other galactic powers as the latest member of the UIA.
+The war between the Isyan Allegiance and the UIA ended with an armistice, but tensions among the rival consortiums and their respective member nations flare periodically.
 In short, the universe is a powder keg ready to explode.

-The galaxies are not fully explored, and a new star system was recently discovered by the Isyan Allegiance and the Brotillian Confederacy.
-The white dwarf binary star system contains nine planets, an asteroid field, and an unstable nebula.
-The Brotillians settled on the seventh planet and the Isyans colonized the third planet.
-A new element was discovered by the Brotillians on their planet and the Isyans discovered the same element in the asteroid field that divided the inner three planets from the rest.
-Shortly after, the other major races arrived, laying claim to planets in the system.
+The galaxy is not fully explored, and a new star system was recently discovered by the Isyan Allegiance and the Brotillian Confederacy.
+The star system contains seven identified planets, twelve moons, two asteroid fields, and a vast unstable nebula.
+When rare minerals and habitable worlds were discovered, all of other major races arrived, laying claim to the planets.
 The UIA and the Isyan Allegiance agreed to designate the system as an economic zone, establishing the entire sector as neutral territory.

 Your first step in playing an adventurer in the DSDN game is to imagine and create a character of your own.
 Your character is a combination of game statistics, role playing, and your imagination.
 You choose a race and a profession, and, at some point, a mech.
 You also invent the personality, appearance, and backstory of your character.
 Once completed, your character serves as your representative in the game, your avatar in Dwarf Stars and Dark Nebula.

-DSDN is guided by someone who serves as the Story Master (SM).
-The SM is equivalent to the Dungeon Master (DM) or Game Master (GM) of other RPGs.
-The SM is the singular force that controls and guides the entire game.
-The SM develops the underlying story/campaign/adventure.
-Although this manual will provide for the rules and background information, including items and key concepts, the SM can create their own worlds, items, characters, and even rules.
+DSDN is guided by someone who serves as the Supreme Architect.
+The Architect is equivalent to the Dungeon Master (DM) or Game Master (GM) of other RPGs.
+The Architect is the singular force that controls and guides the entire game.
+The Architect develops the underlying story.
+Although this manual will provide for the rules and background information, including items and key concepts, the Architect can create their own worlds, items, characters, and even rules.

 DSDN is similar to other popular role playing games, using multi-sided dice as the basis of the mechanics of game play.
 If you are not already familiar with multi-sided dice, here is a quick explanation: